tldr-pages/tldr/contributing-guides/style-guide.md

 - Don't quote path placeholders for page simplicity although shell may require quotes.
   In other cases quote placeholders just when:
   - documentation mandates quotes explicitly.
-  - you exactly know they are required and the documentation is just missing information about this.
+  - you exactly know they are required because command argument may contain spaces and the documentation is just missing information about this.
-- Use double quotes for placeholders where variable or another substitution occures.
+- Use double quotes for placeholders where variable or another substitution occures (in the tldr page).
   In other cases use single quotes.

 > :bulb: Many shells have [word splitting][word_splitting] enabled by default so unquoted arguments may be splitted to